microsoft/ADBench/README.md

 From time to time we run the benchmarks and publish the resulting plots here: https://adbenchwebviewer.azurewebsites.net/

-Cloud infrastructure that generates these plots is described [here](docs/AzureBatch.md).
+The cloud infrastructure that generates these plots is described [here](docs/AzureBatch.md).

 ## Contributing